 Periodontics, also called periodontology, is a sub-field of dentistry that deals with the structures that support the teeth, most notably the mouth bones and gums.
-Today, many people are adversely affected by periodontal disease, also called gum disease.
+Many people are adversely affected by periodontal disease, also called gum disease.
 One of the most common oral health disorders, periodontal disease is characterized by infection and inflammation of the gums.
 It is very important that periodontal disease be treated as soon as possible, since it can lead to more serious issues, including tooth loss.

 A receding gum line caused by the gums retracting from the teeth is commonly associated with periodontal disease.
 When the gum line recedes, the roots of the teeth become exposed, which can result in dangerous infections.
 To fix this issue, gum graft surgery may be performed.
 This procedure involves harvesting tissue from another part of the mouth to cover up the exposed roots.
 This prevents infections from occurring, while also restoring the natural appearance of the gums.